Computed Tomography (CT) Scan

 Our expert care for this disease means faster, safer and better treatments for you

-Nonalcoholic fatty liver disease (NAFLD) involves increased fatty deposits in your liver tissue.
-These deposits can impair functioning.
-Often, you do not have symptoms until it progresses to a later stage.
+MASLD involves increased fatty deposits in your liver tissue.
+These deposits can cause inflammation and/or scarring in the liver and lead to impaired liver function and cirrhosis.
+Often, you do not have symptoms until it progresses to cirrhosis with liver failure.

-At IU Health, our expert physicians can diagnose fatty liver disease in its early stages.
+At IU Health, our expert providers can diagnose and treat steatotic liver disease in its early stages.
 We will monitor your condition, reduce your risk factors and prevent disease progression.

 Two kinds of fatty liver disease exist:

-Both kinds involve increased fatty deposits in your liver tissue.
-These both can impact proper function.
-Only NASH can progress to cirrhosis.
+Both kinds involve increased fatty deposits in your liver tissue but MASH is the more aggressive form that includes inflammation that can progress to cirrhosis.
 Nearly one-third of Americans have a fatty liver unrelated to alcohol consumption.
 Alcohol-induced liver disease also causes fatty deposits in the liver.

 You may have right upper abdominal pain.
 This comes from an increase in the size of your liver from fatty deposition.
 Often, people do not have any symptoms.